RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1921/Quickstart/README.md

 ### Hardware Setup

 The RAK1921 module is compatible with WisBlock Base Boards.
-The WisBlock Base Board has a dedicated I2C port with a 2.54&nbsp;mm header (J12) and RAK1921 is assembled, as shown in Figure 1.

-**Also, RAK1921 is not compatible with the WisDuo Evaluation Boards (different pinout on the same header J12)**.
+The WisBlock Base Board has a dedicated I2C port with a 2.54&nbsp;mm header (J12) and RAK1921 is assembled, as shown in **Figure 1**.
+Also, RAK1921 is not compatible with the WisDuo Evaluation Boards (different pinout on the same header J12).

 <rk-img
   src="/assets/images/wisblock/rak1921/quickstart/exa-rak1921-rak1906-assy-2.png"